Shuna, Slate Islands: History

-During the nineteenth century the population numbered up to 69, but by the 2001 census, Shuna was one of four Scottish islands with a population of one.
-The island has been privately owned by the Gully family since 1946.
-It is now occupied by a farmer and his family, who let four houses as holiday cottages and had a usually resident population of 3 in 2011.
+The island has been privately owned by the Gully family, Viscounts Selby, since 1946.
+It is currently occupied by a farmer and his family, who let four houses as holiday cottages and had a usually resident population of 3 in 2011 and 2 in 2022.
+The holidaymakers are brought onto the island by boat from the jetty at Arduaine on the mainland.

+In 2025, freehold possession of the island, including all buildings, was listed for sale at £5.5 million.

 Wildlife

 The island has healthy populations of red, roe and fallow deer; along with otters, common and grey seals, porpoises and dolphins out on the water.